North American Lutheran Church

-The North American Lutheran Church (NALC) is a Lutheran denomination with over 420 congregations in the United States, Canada, and Mexico, counting more than 142,000 baptized members.
-The NALC believes all doctrines should and must be judged by the teaching of the Christian Scriptures (the Bible), in keeping with the historic Lutheran Confessions.
+The North American Lutheran Church (NALC) is a Lutheran denomination with over 500 congregations in the United States, Canada, and Mexico, counting more than 125,000 baptized members.
+The NALC believes all doctrines should and must be judged by the teaching of the Holy Scriptures (the Bible), in keeping with the historic Lutheran Confessions.
 It was established on August 27, 2010.
-The group describes itself as embodying the "theological center of Lutheranism in North America," noting that it stands between the more liberal Evangelical Lutheran Church in America (ELCA) and the more conservative Lutheran Church–Missouri Synod (LCMS) and other Lutheran church bodies in North America, "firmly within the global Lutheran mainstream".
+The church describes itself as embodying the "theological center of Lutheranism in North America", noting that it stands between the more liberal Evangelical Lutheran Church in America (ELCA) and the more conservative Lutheran Church – Missouri Synod (LCMS) and other Lutheran church bodies in North America, "firmly within the global Lutheran mainstream".